Insecurity Through Obscurity: Veiled Vulnerabilities in Closed-Source Contracts: Additional Details on Taint Tracking

 \section{Additional Details on Taint Tracking}

-At the bytecode level, Solidity's complex data structures (e.g., mappings, arrays, structs) are compiled into memory offsets, calldata offsets, or storage slots.
+\parhead{Design philosophy} At the bytecode level, Solidity's complex data structures (e.g., mappings, arrays, structs) are compiled into memory offsets, calldata offsets, or storage slots.
 Accordingly, our taint tracking does not require field- or pointer-level semantics at the source level.
 Instead, we track taint at the granularity of offsets and slots: if a tainted value contributes to a memory offset or storage slot, the corresponding access is marked tainted.
 This offset- and slot-based tracking naturally captures fine-grained dependencies in high-level data structures.

 Our taint analysis focuses on explicit data flows.
 We propagate taint only through data dependencies in the EVM (stack, memory, and storage) and do not model control dependencies (e.g., tainted branch conditions).
-This design choice ensures that our analysis captures whether adversarial calldata bytes directly influence the target address, function selector, or other arguments of a \texttt{CALL} instruction.
+This design ensures that the analysis captures whether adversarial calldata bytes directly influence the target address, function selector, or other \texttt{CALL} arguments.